-With environmental dynamics constantly causing changes, projects often decide to include changes in their Systems Engineering (SE) model.
+With environmental dynamics constantly causing changes, construction projects often decide to include changes in their Systems Engineering (SE) model.
 This helps clarify the project’s scope and assess the changes’ impact.
 As a result, changes can lead to modifications of specifications (e.g., requirements) or changes in the design (e.g., objects).
 Often, processes between the client and contractor support the formal communication on changes.
-For example, a contractor can submit proposed changes to the client through a variation request (also referred to as a change request or a variation order request), which must be reviewed and approved by the client.
-Changes accepted by the client are shared through a variation order (also referred to as a change order), which officially amends the contract.
+For example, a contractor can submit proposed changes to the client through a change request (also referred to as a variation request or a variation order request), which must be reviewed and approved by the client.
+Changes accepted by the client are shared through a change order (also called a variation order), which officially amends the contract.
 In SE models of projects, the terms change and variation are often used to support similar processes.
 For clarity and simplicity, the term change will be used hereafter.

 Based on observations at projects, the basic model consists of a type element named Change.
 Typically, the type element Change includes type properties to store the name and description:

-• the type property Name has a data type of Single line text (to contain a brief title for identifying the change);
+- The type property Name has a Single line text data type (to contain a brief title for identifying the change).

 Scope